Skip to main content

 print(e)

-This type of exception handling helps us prepare for the errors that are not covered by Python and are specific to your application requirement.
+This type of exception handling helps us prepare for errors not covered by Python and are specific to your application requirement.

 Please add a value lower than 1,000